 With a fresh cup of coffee in hand, I entered all of her securities into a Google Sheets document.
 It took some time because she has registered accounts (retirement and tax-free), and non-registered accounts.
-She has US and Canadian.
+She has American and Canadian stocks.
 Broker advised and personal trading accounts.
 She has a long list of fixed income and quite a few stocks, both common, and about 15 individual preferred stocks.

 In the end, her allocation looks as follows:

 GICs (T-Bills) = 43%